 Strike a balance between going casual and going ‘too casual.’

 Aside from interviews in the workplace, interviews could also be conducted in informal settings.
 For such interviews, you should wear a casual business outfit.
-Just remember the ‘business’ part as a reminder that it’s still a business meeting irrespective of the meeting venue.
-When wearing casual interview attire you are free to express your personality a bit more through your clothes, but don’t push it.
+Just remember the ‘business’ part as a reminder that it’s still a business meeting, irrespective of the meeting venue.
+When wearing casual interview attire, you can express your personality a bit more through your clothes, but don’t push it.

 A business casual outfit would make you appear less formal but more professional than when you put on your T-shirt and shorts with flip-flops.

 Whether you’re a man or a woman, your hair still needs to be cut or styled neatly.
 For women, ensure that your makeup is on point and on a professional level.
 A natural look will work just fine.
 If you use make-up that’s fine too, but it should not be a form of distraction to the interviewer.